 Summary of Changes: Updated terminology for resources applied to the Tier 1 Allowance Amounts and those taking RSS.
 BPA also included Existing Resources that are Dispatchable Resources as those that would not be included in the “Submitted Schedule”, and updated language to clarify that the Submitted Schedule should include hourly resource schedules for each applicable Dedicated Resource, rather than a single aggregated schedule amount.
 Note that this language is only in Load Following template, not Block or Slice/Block.

+Reservation of Rights

+The following draft language has not been agreed to by NRU or any NRU member and is provided for discussion purposes only.
+The draft Provider of Choice contract red-lines, including this section, are subject to NRU’s ongoing review and recommended revision.
+NRU reserves the right to subsequently object to, and if necessary, reject the language below, in whole or in part, and/or propose alternative language, including the right to reject or propose alternatives to the edits proposed by NRU in this draft.

 Related Definitions

 Reviewer’s Note: This is a new defined term, consistent with the current draft definition in the PRDM.